 2017 Soybean Management and Research Technology On-farm Research Report is available

-Download the results from nine different on-farm research projects conducted by the SMaRT (Soybean Management and Research Technology) project in 2017.
+View the results from nine different on-farm research projects conducted by the SMaRT (Soybean Management and Research Technology) project in 2017.
+This year's report has a new look and has been published in a magazine format.

 The 2017 SMaRT (Soybean Management and Research Technology) On-farm Research Report Part 1 and Part 2 will be mailed to 11,000 Michigan soybean producers in early January.
 It is also available online at the Michigan State University Extension Field Crop Team website and the Michigan Soybean Promotion Committee website.
 The online version is the best way for agribusiness managers, sales representatives and agronomists to access the report, as it will be mailed to only Michigan soybean producers.